bottlesdevs/Bottles/README.md

 and how we want to revolutionize the way we install dependencies in Bottles.

 ## When? :dizzy_face:
 Now.
-Bottles beta releases are already available, read the Installation section of this file.
+Bottles stable releases are already available, read the Installation section of this file.

 ## Older versions will be deprecated? :sunglasses:
 Maybe in the future, not now.